accel-brain/accel-brain-code/Algorithmic-Composition/README.md

 And the **Monte Carlo method** such as **Quantum Annealing** model, which can be considered as structural expansion of the **Simulated Annealing**, is used in this library as optimizer of compositions.
 Simulated Annealing is a probabilistic single solution based search method inspired by the annealing process in metallurgy.
 Annealing is a physical process referred to as tempering certain alloys of metal, glass, or crystal by heating above its melting point, holding its temperature, and then cooling it very slowly until it solidifies into a perfect crystalline structure.
 The simulation of this process is known as simulated annealing.

-There are many functional extensions and functional equivalents of **Simulated Annealing**.
+There are many structural extensions and functional equivalents of **Simulated Annealing**.
 For instance, **Adaptive Simulated Annealing**, also known as the very fast simulated reannealing, is a very efficient version of simulated annealing.
 And **Quantum Monte Carlo**, which is generally known a stochastic method to solve the Schrödinger equation, is one of the earliest types of solution in order to simulate the **Quantum Annealing** in classical computer.
 In summary, one of the function of this algorithm is to solve the ground state search problem which is known as logically equivalent to combinatorial optimization problem.

 ## Demonstration